IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_maintenance_case_acceptance_view.rst

 Filter Criteria
 -------------------
-There should be a filter criteria to limit the intake settings to the legal issue that matches the webform.
+The first filter criteria should limit the intake settings to the legal issue that matches the webform.
 For example, the SNAP webform is limited to intake settings with a legal issue of "Food stamps" (which automatically includes child terms).
 The Views filter requires that you match on the term NAME rather than the ID.

 .. image:: ../assets/gn-webforms-filter.png

 This should have a relationship of field_service_single.
 The Operator: is one of and the term should be the legal issue term (i.e. "Food stamps","Eviction","Renting a mobile home",etc.

-There should also be a filter criteria to limit the intake settings to open intake settings.
+The second filter criteria should limit the intake settings to open intake settings.
 Search "Is Intake Setting open or not?" in the category OAS Intake Settings.
 Relationship should be field_service_single.
 Operator Is equal to.
 Is Intake Setting open or not? set to True.

+The third filter criteria should limit the Case Acceptance Webforms to the one with the correct legal issue.
+Search "Legal issue" in the category Webform Case Acceptance - [legal issue] submission data.
+Operator Is equal to.
+The Legal issue should be the same legal issue id in the Case Acceptane Webform for the issue. (i.e. Expungement = 517681 (criminal records)).

+The final filter criteria should limit the Case Acceptance Webforms to ones that have been completed (not drafts).
+Search "Is draft" in the category Webform submission.
+Operator Is equal to.
+Is draft set to False.

 Sort Criteria
 ----------------